top of page

 Can a postpartum doula help me with lactation troubles?

 Postpartum doulas are trained to support normal breastfeeding.
 Your doula can give you tips on overcoming basic problems.
 If these issues persist, the doula can provide resources for lactation consultants and local support groups.
-Using nurturing, loving encouragement is the postpartum doula’s way of helping you gain the confidence to breastfeed your baby.

 What areas do you serve?